Managing the Python path

 file uses the same algorithm as pytest uses to

-find pytest.ini
+find pyproject.toml

 , tox.ini